w3c/wai-InvolveUsersAll/index.md

 How to Involve Users throughout Your Project {#range}
 ------------------------------------------------------

 This section focuses on including real people in the process.
-Note that accessibility considerations should be addressed even earlier in the project; really from project inception so that accessibility is considered early in project planning, budgeting, scheduling, and such.
+Note that you should address accessibility at the earliest stage of the project.
+Consider accessibility during planning, budgeting,  scheduling and such.
-Accessibility should also be included in your [user-centered design processes (UCD)](http://www.w3.org/WAI/redesign/ucd) or other design methodologies and techniques; for example, ensure that the use cases, user analysis, personas, scenarios, workflows, design walkthroughs, etc. include people with disabilities and older users.
+Accessibility should also be included in your [user-centered design processes (UCD)](http://www.w3.org/WAI/redesign/ucd) or other design methodologies and techniques.
+For example, ensure that the use cases, user analysis, personas, scenarios, workflows, design walkthroughs, etc. include people with disabilities and older users.